 “The question of how to shield your child from some degree of risk is a real one right now,” said Dan Wuori, senior director of early learning at The Hunt Institute.

-But new regulations designed to limit disease spread also mean there will be less spots than ever.
+But new regulations designed to limit disease spread also mean there will be fewer spots than ever.
 A study out of Arizona State University found that job postings for early education teachers at private centers dropped by 13% after stay-at-home orders went into effect.
 That means 10,000 fewer children can be served each month, the study’s authors wrote.

 “If you were a parent who had your preschooler in a three-year-old class of 18, you may find your child’s slot is no longer available,” Wuori said.

 Options left for parents are limited